 For more information about the whole deal with these VPNs, check out this article on free VPN providers.

-Why do you need a VPN in Germany?
+Why do you need the best VPN in Germany?

 In spite of the fact that Germany is subject to GDPR laws for ensuring the anonymity and privacy of citizens, agencies have the power to snoop on you.
 Germany is party to the 14 Eyes treaty, which grants the government the authority to perform surveillance on citizens.